netflie/laravel-notification-whatsapp/README.md

 ### WhatsApp templates sections

 A template is divided into 4 sections: header, body, footer and buttons.
 The header, body and buttons accept variables.
 The footer doesn't accept variables.
 You can only send variables from this package for the header and body.
-Support for sending variables for buttons has not yet been added.

 ### Components